Sensitivity of a Gigahertz Fabry-P\'erot Resonator for Axion Dark Matter Detection: Optimizing the mirror design

 We apply the procedure described above to super-Gaussian profiles of different order $N$ and waist radius $w_0$.
-The larger $N$, the more box-like the transverse mode profile becomes.
+The larger $N$, the more boxlike the transverse mode profile becomes.
 However, the mirror profile also becomes increasingly complex and thus we select $N=3$ as a realistic compromise.
 Figure \ref{fig:GP_mirror_profile} shows the calculated mirror profile for $N=3$ and $w_0=0.73 r$ which yields the optimal FoM for the mirror conductivity and size of the cryogenic benchmark.
 Compared to the spherical mirror profile, also shown, the graded-phase mirror remains mostly flat in the center and confines the resonating mode towards the edges.
 The FPR with graded-phase mirrors (without aperture) is then simulated once more.
 Figure~\ref{fig:comsol_graded_phase} shows the geometry and resulting eigenmode.
-A transverse slice at $z=0$ of the electric field can be seen in Figure~\ref{fig:GP_e_field}.
+A transverse slice at $z=0$ of the electric field can be seen in Fig.~\ref{fig:GP_e_field}.
 The simulated resonating mode closely follows the desired profile validating the design procedure.
 Compared to a Gaussian profile of identical $w_0$, also shown, the super-Gaussian mode remains constant for most of the resonator volume but then decreases much faster towards the mirror edges, minimizing diffractive losses.
 The resulting $\mathrm{FoM}=0.57$, which is more than double the maximum FoM of the corresponding spherical mirror design.
 This is largely due to an increased form factor, $C=0.57$, while the $Q$-factor remains similar, $Q_0=57500$.
-We denote this configuration as the \emph{cryo, graded} configuration in Tab.~\ref{tab:configs}.
-Following Eq.~\eqref{eq:scan_rate}, this would lead to a factor $\sim 4.4$ speed-up in scan rate.
+We denote this configuration as the \emph{cryo, graded} configuration in Table~\ref{tab:configs}.
+Following Eq.~\eqref{eq:scan_rate}, this would lead to a factor $\sim 4.4$ speedup in scan rate.
 The theoretically maximum form factor for a truly uniform mode in transverse direction and a $\cos(2\pi z/\lambda)$ dependence in axial direction is $8/\pi^2 \approx 0.8$.
 Consequently, using even higher-order super-Gaussians with $N>3$ does not appear worthwhile as this would require an increasingly complex mirror profile for relatively small further improvements in form factor.
+We show the degradation of the signal power when scanning over frequency for a fixed set of graded-phase mirrors in Fig.~\ref{fig:scan_range}.